3D Lamination Advantages

 How is 3D Lamination Different from High-Pressure Lamination?

-3D lamination is applied at a high temperature, high vacuum pressure to perfectly bond between the laminate to the wood core.
+3D lamination is applied at a high temperature and high vacuum pressure to perfectly bond the laminate to the wood core at the molecular level.

-3D lamination is a state-of-the-art process that very few manufacturers have adopted.
-While 3D laminate film materials are more expensive than sheet laminate, there is an inherent cost savings in labor.
+3D lamination is a state-of-the-art process adopted by very few manufacturers outside of health care.
+While 3D laminate film materials are more expensive than sheet laminate, there is an inherent cost saving in labor.
 This is because a single film of laminate can be wrapped entirely around the top and sides of the wood in a single operation, eliminating the need to separately glue down PVC strips to the four edges of the tabletop.
 The result is a far superior product at a comparable cost to conventional HPL.
 With 3D lamination, the wood can be contoured for ergonomic edging and other features, including grommet holes, before the laminate is applied.
-Once the laminate is applied the tabletop takes on the look of having been extravagantly carved out of a single slab of hardwood.
+Once the laminate is applied, the tabletop takes on the look of having been extravagantly carved out of a single slab of hardwood.
 Same look, a fraction of the cost.

 3D-laminated tabletops outperform their HPL competition at every turn.
-Industry-standard NEMA testing has found 3D laminate to be more than twice as scratch-resistant and and three times as wear-resistant as compared to HPL.
-What's more, 3D-laminated tabletops are seamlessly encased down around all the contoured edges and even through the grommet holes, and thus lack the easily-damaged corners and edges of HPL tops.
-By sealing every exposed surface of the high-density MDF wood that is commonly used in table tops, 3D lamination protects against dimensional instability resulting from water damage or long-term absorption of moisture from air humidity, extending the life of the product.
+Industry-standard NEMA testing has found 3D laminate to be significantly more scratch-resistant and wear-resistant as compared to HPL.
+What's more, 3D-laminated tabletops are seamlessly encased down around all the contoured edges and even through the grommet holes, and thus eliminate the easily-damaged 90-degree corners and edges of HPL tops.
+By sealing the exposed top and sides of the high-density MDF wood that is commonly used in table tops, 3D lamination protects against dimensional instability resulting from water damage or long-term absorption of moisture from air humidity, extending the life of the product.

 Look at an old office desk and chances are you can see some of the glue holding down the PVC edging starting to degrade.
-Eventually this leads to peeling back of the edging, and exposure to moisture damage that can warp the MDF core of the table.
-With 3D lamination there are no such edges to degrade over time.
-There is also no need to cover grommet holes with cheap plastic covers.
-With 3D laminated grommet holes you'll want to show off the "core" of the tabletop rather than hide it.
+Eventually, this leads to peeling back of the edging, and exposure to moisture damage that can warp the MDF core of the table.
+With 3D lamination, there are no such edges to degrade over time.
+There is also no need to cover grommet holes with cheap plastic covers to hide the rough MDF inside.
+With 3D laminated grommet holes, you'll want to show them off rather than hide them.